 The Leadbeater’s Possum is Victoria’s faunal emblem and is classified as Endangered.
-Major threats to the species include wildfire and the loss of mature trees with hollows that provide dens.
 This captive breeding program at Healesville Sanctuary will assist the development of husbandry techniques to maintain key wild behaviours in captive possums, and in so doing ensure that young born in captivity are fit for release to the wild.

 Zoos Victoria is also taking a leading role in the management of a group of disease-free Tasmanian Devils as part of a larger insurance program for the Endangered species.
-The Sanctuary has committed to housing 120 Devils for the next 50 years, with the provision of a grant to help fund the installation of modular free range enclosures.
+The Sanctuary has committed to housing 120 Devils for the next 50 years with the installation of modular free range enclosures.
 These enclosures will help to maintain wild behaviours in Devils, whilst providing a cost-effective method of housing the group into the long-term.

 How to help

 - Be part of this exciting project and donate today.